The Day I Got Lost (...And Found the Blueprint for Building Community)

 Although I didn’t know it at the time, one afternoon quietly changed the trajectory of my life.

-And years later, it became the foundation for everything we’re building at Alchemy Springs.
+At the time it wasn’t obvious, it wasn’t an ‘ah-ha’ moment.
+It was an experience that stayed with me, and years later, became the foundation for everything we’re building at Alchemy Springs.

 On the drive home, we got completely lost.